etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 myself from evangelizing my personal perception of what's Pythonic towards fellow Pythonistas.

-Speaking from my experience in the fields, let me offer the reader a handful of code observations I encountered along with the suggestions leveraging features that are native to Python so that people with different backgrounds may be unaware of them.
+Speaking from my experience in the field, let me offer the reader a handful of code observations I have encountered, along with suggestions leveraging features that are native to Python of which people with different backgrounds may be unaware.

 Justified programming model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^